gianarb/gianarb.github.com/_posts/2019-02-14-infra-as-code-short-long-ttl-resource.markdown

 usually, they go away and get replaced very often with varying versions of Kubernetes and so on.
 This dynamicity brought as side effect the request of a more friendly UX for ops, in our case integrated with the kubectl for example.
-That's when we promoted AutoScaling Groups from a long TTL to a long TTL resource.
+That's when we promoted AutoScaling Groups from a long TTL to a short TTL resource.
 We developed a K8S CRD to create autoscaling groups and so on.

 The missing part is the **reconciliation** between long TTL and short TTL.
 As